I think I traumatized one of my kindergarteners with my lesson plan on how to make a leprechaun trap.

 Got a dreidel and some washable paint?
-My favorite is either Crayola washable or Lakeshore washable, because they're only truly washable paints I've ever found!
+My favorite is Crayola washable, because they're actually washable like they say and also affordable!

-Make sure to use my hack and keep the paint in a shoebox so you don't get paint splattered all over the floor.
+Make sure to keep the paint in a shoebox so you don't get paint splattered all over the floor.

 The letters on the dreidel stand for a Nes Gadol Haya Sham (A great miracle happened there.)
 In Israel, instead of using a Shin for Sham (there), the dreidels have a Pey(פ) for Po (here).